 International data transfers

-Personal data may be transferred outside of the European Economic Area (EEA) to other third-party service providers incidentally in the course of our activities.
-Other countries in the EEA have laws that are substantially the same as the UK in order to ensure protection of your personal data.
+Personal data may be transferred outside of the UK to other third-party service providers incidentally in the course of our activities.
+We will take steps to ensure that adequate protection is provided for information transferred overseas as required under data protection legislation.

 In limited circumstances, we may share some data with the American Friends of the V&A. This arrangement is reflected in a dedicated data-sharing agreement.

 We aim to keep personal data only for as long as is necessary to fulfil the purposes for which the data was collected.

 By law we have to keep certain basic information about our customers and supporters and their transactions with us for specified periods of time.
 If you would like further information on this please email email@example.com.

 Opting out of marketing

 You can ask us to stop sending you newsletters and marketing messages at any time by:

 We will implement your request as promptly as possible, but it can take up to 28 days to remove you from our mailing list, so you may still receive marketing communications during this time.